 Bluetooth is a trademark owned by its proprietor and used by HP Inc. under license.
 The terms HDMI, HDMI High-Definition Multimedia Interface, and the HDMI Logo are trademarks or registered trademarks of HDMI Licensing Administrator, Inc. Intel, Celeron, Pentium, and Thunderbolt are trademarks of Intel Corporation or its subsidiaries in the U.S. and/or other countries.
-Windows is a registered trademark of Microsoft Corporation in the United States and/or other countries.
-NVIDIA and the NVIDIA logo are trademarks and/or registered trademarks of NVIDIA Corporation in the U.S. and other countries.
-USB Type-C and USB-C are registered trademarks of USB Implementers Forum.
-DisplayPortTM and the DisplayPortTM logo are trademarks owned by the Video Electronics Standards Association (VESA) in the United States and other countries.
-Miracast is a registered trademark of Wi-Fi Alliance.
+Microsoft and Windows are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
+USB Type-C° and USB-C° are registered trademarks of USB Implementers Forum.
+DisplayPortTM and the DisplayPortTM logo are trademarks owned by the Video Electronics Standards Association (VESA\) in the United States and other countries.
+Miracast® is a registered trademark of Wi-Fi Alliance.